DeclanChidlow/AutoMod-site/src/docs/commands/moderation/avatar.md

 og_description: AutoMod's avatar command usage documentation.
 ---

-Manage or return a user's profile picture.
-If you just do `/avatar [user]` it will return the user's avatar.
-If you do `/avatar [user] reset` you can remove their server specific profile picture.
+Allows managing or returning a user's profile picture.
+Using with the `reset` argument will remove the user's server-specific profile picture.

+Usage: `/avatar <user> [reset]`

+Aliases: `pfp`